-The most common methods for how to calculate the worth of a home are: A comparative market analysis and Cost Approach.
-Each one has its own strengths and weaknesses which you can read more about below!
+The most common methods for how to calculate the worth of a home are: A comparative market analysis, Cost Approach, Sales Comparison Approach, or Cost-plus Method.
+Each one has its own strengths and weaknesses which you can read more about here!

 Be careful how you use this method if the home has been renovated recently as it can result in an over-valuation of how much your property is worth.